EvanKomp/aide/docs/component_specification.md

 - `id -> str`: Return the id of the variant if present, otherwise the hash of the variant
 - `base_sequence`: Return the base sequence of the variant, without mutations applied
 - `hash -> str`: Return the hash of the variant, determined by the sequence after mutations are applied.
 Or hash of ID if present.
+- `mutatable -> bool`: Return whether the variant is mutatable
+- `labels -> VariantLabels` Return the labels of the variant.
+- `round_added -> int`: Return the round that the variant was created/added.
+- `round_putative -> List[int]`: Return the rounds that the variant was putatively generated in.
+- `round_experiment -> List[int]`: Return the round that the variant was put up for experimental testing.

 ### `DBVariant(Variant)`
 Information is stored in a database and can be retrieved dynamically when called, but otherwise is not stored, such that we can track parents and children without storing all of the sequences in memory.